flanb/Michel/README.md

-# Let's go talk to Michel !
+# Talk to Michel !

 🚗 Discuss with Michel and carpool with other students of the IUT Bordeaux Montaigne.